 Many National Forests across the country are undertaking forest plan revisions.
 Forest plans are guiding documents that set general management direction for a national forest for 15-30 years.
 Participating in forest plan revision is a once-in-a-generation opportunity to shape the long-term future of national forests.

 Much of our work directly supports efforts led by our grassroots groups at the local level.
 We assist by providing policy expertise, organizing tools, and/or amplification of issues and projects they are working on.
 Here are some examples:

-Legislative policy related to protecting public lands and improving recreation opportunities and management
+Working on and supporting legislation to protect public lands and improve recreation opportunities and management

 In 2015, in part because of our work, the Forest Service issued new national guidelines for planning how and where winter motorized use can occur on our National Forests.
 This new rule was a huge step forward for human-powered recreation, because for the first time the Forest Service is required to implement a “zoning” approach to the backcountry, with some trails and areas designated for motorized use and other areas set aside for non-motorized users or wildlife.
 Please visit our Winter Travel Management page to learn more.

 The Natural Resources Management Act (Public Lands Package) passes Congress, things are looking promising on the Tahoe National Forest, and we're hiring a new Executive Director!

 https://winterwildlands.org/wwa/wp-content/uploads/2019/02/IMG_3791-1.jpg5651289Hilary Eisenhttps://winterwildlands.org/wwa/wp-content/uploads/2017/08/Winter_Wildlands_Alliance_Logo.pngHilary Eisen2019-02-25 18:03:432019-03-07 17:43:29February Policy Update - Exciting Times for Public Lands